The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Introduction

-In this study, we address these limitations by formalizing a BoE-derived multi-agent dynamic Battle of the Exes (MBoE) as a Markov game~\citep{littman1994}.
-To characterize turn-taking as a temporal phenomenon, we introduce the concept of a Perfect Alternation (PA) reference coordination regime for idealized turn-taking.
-Building on this benchmark, we propose six novel Alternation (ALT) metrics designed as time-series observables that explicitly capture temporal structure and coordination quality~\citep{papadopoulos2021,papadopoulos2025}.
-Through extensive numerical simulations with Q-learning agents (interpreted here as a discrete stochastic adaptive process and used as a minimal learning baseline), we demonstrate that traditional metrics can mask coordination failure, while ALT metrics reliably distinguish qualitatively different long-run regimes.
-Our results highlight the importance of temporally sensitive observables for analyzing coordination dynamics in strategic multi-agent interaction.
+In this study, we address these limitations by formalizing the Honey-Jar Game (HJG) as a Markov game~\citep{littman1994}.
+The game was introduced in our earlier work as the Multi-agent Battle of the Exes (MBoE), one possible, non-exclusive reading of its payoff structure inspired by BoE; as Section~\ref{sec:boe} makes precise, its minimally dynamic implementation with graded collision payoffs makes it, in essence, a multi-agent congestion game.
+We introduce Perfect Alternation (PA) as a reference coordination regime for idealized turn-taking and, building on this benchmark, propose six Alternation (ALT) metrics that explicitly capture temporal structure and coordination quality~\citep{papadopoulos2021,papadopoulos2025}.
+Through numerical simulations with Q-learning agents, used as a minimal and fully interpretable adaptive baseline rather than as a benchmark for optimal learning, we show that traditional metrics can mask coordination failure, while ALT metrics reliably distinguish qualitatively different long-run regimes.